puppetlabs/puppet-docs/source/facter/3.5/custom_facts.md

     result += str
   end

-  # Result will be "Chunk one returns this.
+  # Result: "Chunk one returns this.
 Chunk two returns this."
   result
 end
 ```

-If the `chunk` blocks either all return arrays or all return hashes, you can omit the `aggregate` block.
-If you do, Facter automatically merges all of your data into one array or hash and use that as the fact's value.
+If the `chunk` blocks all return arrays or hashes, you can omit the `aggregate` block.
+If you do, Facter automatically merges all of your data into one array or hash and uses that as the fact's value.

 For more examples of aggregate resolutions, see the [aggregate resolutions](fact_overview.html#writing-facts-with-aggregate-resolutions) section of the [Fact Overview](fact_overview.html) page.